Care Matters Advisory Group

 2. The role of the Care Matters Advisory Group is to:

-Advise Care Matters regarding Carer needs, challenges and aspiration
+Advise Care Matters regarding carer needs, challenges and aspirations.

-Provide advice and information to the Ministry, from the Advisory Group and National Carer e-Leadership, as requested
+Provide advice and information to the Ministry, from the Advisory Group and family networks, as requested.

 Be transparent – notes from the Advisory Group meetings and Terms of Reference will be made public on the Care Matters website

 Provide advice to government (and other sector bodies) specifically on Carer Wellbeing and Learning and the Carers Strategy.

 3. The initial scope of interest for the Group will be existing and new initiatives to provide Carers with accurate, current and enabling resources.

 4. Advice on establishment and delivery of Care Matters.

 5. This group has a national scope and relates to disabled people accessing Ministry funded disability support services.